 ZIBOT KK

 ——

-Idea Workshop (Brainstorming): In collaboration with the CEO and PM, we hosted a workshop to generate core keywords from our market and product analysis.
-These were creatively combined to develop new ideas.
-From this, we created several initial concepts with features and design elements appealing to U.S. consumers.
+Idea Workshop (Brainstorming): Together with the CEO and PM, we conducted an idea workshop based on the market and product analysis data.
+We extracted core keywords and experimented with various combinations to generate new ideas.
+Using these insights, we developed several initial product concepts reflecting features and design elements that would likely appeal to U.S. consumers.

-Product Concept Design and Development: We selected the most promising concept from the brainstorming session and developed a prototype, including visual design.
-Through a process of sketches, 3D modeling, and physical prototyping, we refined the final form and function of the product.
+Product Concept Design and Development: Among the generated ideas, we selected the most promising concept and developed a product prototype, including visual design.
+The process involved early-stage sketching, 3D modeling, and physical prototyping, ultimately defining the final form and functionality of the product.

+ZIBOT KK